 Or John Cena who produced a rap album, You Can't See Me.
 Heck even James Storm has more well known music than Jeff.

 "Road Dogg" Jesse James made his debut as Jarrett's roadie (as well as the actual singer of Jarrett's "hit single".)

 The Boogeyman actually used Wrestling Doesn't Pay as a Lampshade Hanging for his "monster" character; his backstory states that he was originally an actor who was going to be the star/villain of a horror series titled "Boogeyman", but suffered a psychotic break during the shooting of the pilot and started believing he really was the character.
 (Kayfabe) UPN executive Palmer Cannon figured that, since they couldn't use him for acting anymore, and he was still under contract, they might as well throw him WWE's way and see what happens.
-Beyond that, his motives/goals were never explained and, leading up to his official TV in-ring debut on the December 2, 2005, SmackDown!, he got booked closer to Giant Space Flea from Nowhere, as he would show up randomly in unlikely places to scare/confuse people.
+Beyond that, his motives/goals were never explained and, leading up to his official TV in-ring debut on the December 2, 2005, SmackDown!.
+He would show up randomly in unlikely places to scare/confuse people.
 However, while Kane and the original heel Doink the Clown (there's another possibility for this page) also met this description, in that they would randomly attack people and explain it later, it was absolutely necessary for the Boogeyman to be presented this way, since the last thing Boogey should have been expected to do was "explain" himself.